ACCESSIBILITY

 Validity of the generated source code

-The generated source code of website pages is not entirely valid depending on the type of document specified.
+The generated source code of the site pages is not fully valid according to the specified document type.

-However, for the reasons set out below, the website has been marked as compliant with RGAA criterion 8.2 relating to this point.
+However, for the reasons outlined below, the RGAA criterion 8.2 for this point has been marked as compliant.

-Officially, criterion 4.1.1 of the WCAG (Web Content Accessibility Guidelines) relating to this RGAA criterion 8.2 has been deleted from WCAG 2.2 and the website must still be regarded as compliant with it in view of WCAG 2.1 and European standard EN 301 549.
+Officially, WCAG criterion 4.1.1 relating to this RGAA criterion 8.2 has been removed from WCAG 2.2 and must be considered as still satisfied with regard to WCAG 2.1 as well as the European standard EN 301 549.

-In practice, this criterion no longer has any benefit in terms of accessibility for people with disabilities.
-This is because any accessibility problems arising from the non-validity of the generated source code is covered by other RGAA criteria.
+In practice, this criterion no longer has any benefit for accessibility for people with disabilities.
+Any accessibility problems arising from the invalidity of the generated source code are covered by other RGAA criteria.

 Spam protection system